Skip to content

 Note

-Make sure the bottom clip is fully inserted into the notch beneath the camera.
-This helps align the fisheye center with the camera center.
+Make sure the bottom clip of the fisheye mount is fully inserted into the notch beneath the camera.
+This helps to align the fisheye center with the camera center.

-Here are example views from the Logitech camera, both with and without the fisheye lens:
+Here are example views from the Logitech camera, with and without the fisheye lens:

 Note

-When using the image from the Logitech camera, you might want to crop out the black portions on either side.
+When using the image from the Logitech camera, you may want to crop out the black portions on the sides.

-For other cameras, we provide the CAD file for the fisheye lens mounting ring, which you can modify to design your own fisheye mount:
+For other cameras, we provide the CAD file for the fisheye lens mounting ring, which you can use as a starting point to design your own mount:

 Fisheye mount